We eat and say a prayer for food but do we pray about how we eat and move?

 Maybe you need help slowing down, eating nourishing foods, or stopping before you’re stuffed.
 Whatever it is, you can bet your bottom dollar that your Heavenly Father is listening and is there to help!

-4. PRAY BEFORE YOUR WEAK HOURS
+4. PRAYER FOR FOOD BEFORE YOUR WEAK HOURS

 What time of day or situation constantly trips you up?
 For many, it’s honoring their scheduled workout time, the afternoon slump, or making a beeline to the fridge after tucking the kiddos into bed.